 Provides the guidelines, standards and policies to assist agencies records retention schedules, provide for records storage and the dispose of records.

 Handles the general coordination of budget administration, contract management, purchase requests and payments for OIT.

 - application development

 - database administration

 - geographical information systems (GIS)

 - web site design and management

 The Network and Systems Management Group engineers, designs, installs, connects and maintains the computer systems and networks that the County uses to do business.
-We are comprised of two units: Network Services/Infrastructure/Telecommunications and Technical Services. from the Mainframe and AS400, to the many servers around the County government buildings, we provide configuration assistance, purchasing guidance, advanced troubleshooting, and connectivity to ensure that they all communicate together.
+We are comprised of two units: Network Services–Infrastructure–Telecommunications and Technical Services.
+From the Mainframe and AS400, to the many servers around the County government buildings, we provide configuration assistance, purchasing guidance, advanced troubleshooting, and connectivity to ensure that they all communicate together.
 This provides the foundation for the County's business applications.

-We protect the privacy and prevent the loss of the County's data through many levels of security, backups, redundancy and anti-virus/anti-malware software.
+We protect the privacy and prevent the loss of the County's data through many levels of security, backups, redundancy, anti-virus and anti-malware software.
 We work with every agency to assist in getting their offices networked, so that they may share data, as well as benefit from the enterprise applications we maintain such as GroupWise and HOD, and the Internet access we provide.